 Because of their fat tails, Leopard geckos can consume a lot of fat to be stored for future emergency use.
 An ad-lib supply of powdered calcium/vitamin D3 supplement as ‘lick’, should be supplied in a small shallow dish or lid for additional calcium needs.

 Larger, adult Leopard geckos should be handled with two hands.
 They can be picked-up by scooping one hand under the belly while supporting the rest of the body with the other hand.
 The Leopard gecko can be allowed to rest on the palm of your hand while your fingers are gently curled over its back.

 Baby Leopard geckos can be picked-up by using your hand to make a ‘cage’ around the body.
 Tame baby Leopard geckos can also be encouraged by a gentle shove to go and sit in your hand before ‘caging’ your fingers around the body.

 Common health-related problems in pet Leopard geckos include worm infestations, Cryptosporidium infections, sand impactions and mite infestations.
 Many health-related issues are due to incorrect husbandry, unhygienic enclosures, improper feeding and insufficient vitamin/mineral supplementation.

 The spread of infectious and/or contagious diseases can be prevented by quarantining for at least 3 months.

 Regular health inspections with a reptile friendly veterinarian are vital in the continual health of pet Leopard geckos.

-This article outlines the basics of keeping a pet Leopard gecko.
+This article outlines the basics pet Leopard gecko care.
 Although it’s a good start, there are many other factors to consider to keep a Leopard gecko healthy and happy.
 Make sure to follow us to stay up to date with our latest articles.